 The takeaway: Don’t let the funds from your big events go unmatched.
-Encourage your participants to check their matching gift eligibility with their employers!
+Encourage participants to check their matching gift eligibility with their employers!

 3. Corporate Volunteer Matches

-That’s right: many companies will provide monetary grants to organizations where their employees regularly volunteer.
+That’s right: many companies provide monetary grants to organizations where their employees regularly volunteer.
 These are also known as volunteer grants or Dollars for Doers programs.